-In cases of damaged permanent teeth that haven’t finished developing their roots, density may use apicoforming treatments.
+In cases of damaged permanent teeth that haven’t finished developing their roots, dentists may use apexification treatments.
 The inside of the teeth will be cleaned and periodically filled with pastes that stimulate root closure.
 Another alternative is revascularization, which attempts to regenerate the necrotic pulp so that it can finish forming the root.

 Finally, in adults with fully developed teeth, the procedure is the classic root canal treatment.
 The dentist removes the damaged nerve, cleans and disinfects the inside of the tooth, and fills it with a biocompatible material that seals the cavity.

 We think you may be interested in reading this, too: Mouth Piercing Could Have Oral Health Consequences

 If the tooth is badly destroyed and can’t be reconstructed, or the infection is very severe, the dentist may decide to extract the tooth.
 In this case, after the exodontia, it will be necessary to rehabilitate the function and esthetics of the mouth with a prosthesis or an implant.

 How to relieve the pain

 The best way to eliminate a toothache caused by dental nerve damage is to go to the dentist.
 APart from the treatment that the professional deems appropriate, there are some other immediate measures that would help.

 Maintaining proper oral hygiene and avoiding sweet, very cold, and hot foods is a good strategy to avoid discomfort.